BruceEckel/ConfiguringForPants/README.md

   the command line...
 - As described above, start a Linux shell and navigate to the Linux directory where you want to clone the repository.
-- Find the path of that directory, to tell Github Desktop where to put the repository.
-Run `explorer.exe .` which will open the Windows Explorer in that directory.
+- Find the path of that directory so you can tell Github Desktop where to put the repository.
+Run **`explorer.exe .`** which will open the Windows Explorer in that directory.
 - Click to the right (away from the path information) inside the address bar, and the path information will convert into a URL.
 For example:
   `\\wsl.localhost\Ubuntu-22.04\home\bruce\tmp`.
 Copy this to the clipboard.